Koror (city): History

-Koror was the administrative center of the Japanese South Sea Mandate, and thousands of Japanese lived in the city.
+Koror was the administrative centre of the South Seas Mandate of the Japanese Empire.
+Koror expanded during Japanese rule from a village of a few hundred people in 1920. to a centre of governance and trade with over 2,000 people by the 1930s.
+A Shinto shrine was completed in November 1940.

+The native Palauan population of Koror was sent to Aimeliik in 1943, and Aimeliik became known as the Second Koror.
+The city was never invaded during World War II.
+The Japanese military abandoned Koror in favour of Aimeliik after a bombing raid in 1944, while most of the civilian population fled to Babeldaob.

-Parts of the city were destroyed by American aerial bombardment during World War II, and after the United States occupied the city they burnt or tore down the remainder of the city, leaving only a few buildings for the occupation forces.
+Parts of the city were destroyed by American aerial bombardment during the war, and after the United States occupied the city they burnt or tore down the remainder of the city, leaving only a few buildings for the occupation forces.

 Geography

 In 1993, Koror was home to more than 7,000 people, but in the recent past the number was at times even greater as large numbers of people from other areas would stay in Koror to conduct business.
 The town is composed of ten hamlets where traditional roots are strong.
 Koror sprawls across the western end of Oreor Island along a low ridge.
 This is the volcanic island half of Oreor; the rock island half is, like most of the rock islands, uninhabited.
-Koror is a part of the Koror Metropolitan Area.